darejester/C-Practices/README.md

 # CppPractices
-This repository holds any sample coding practices in C++
+This repository holds any sample coding practices I have done in C++